 5. The skills gap and staffing issues

 The security industry is no stranger to the skills shortage.
-For years, report after report has concluded more security employees are needed than there are applicants for security jobs.
-To make matters worse, budget cuts and layoffs can equate to fewer staff members on a team that has to get the same amount of work completed, no matter what.
+For years, report after report has concluded the industry needs more security employees than there are applicants.
+To make matters worse, budget cuts and layoffs often equate to fewer staff members on a team that must get the same amount of work completed no matter what.

-The most recent "(ISC)2 Cybersecurity Workforce Study" found that, although the cybersecurity workforce is the largest the nonprofit has ever recorded, a worldwide security gap still increased year over year.
-An estimated 4.7 million people currently make up the cybersecurity workforce -- an increase of 11.1% over 2021 -- but an additional 3.4 million are needed to properly protect and defend today's organizations.
-Yet, hiring employees with the necessary skills -- and retaining those employees -- continues to be a challenge.
-That is the reality even before potential budget cuts and layoffs are taken into account.
+The most recent "ISC2 Cybersecurity Workforce Study" found that although the cybersecurity workforce is now the largest the nonprofit has ever recorded at 5.5 million people, a worldwide security gap still increased year over year.
+The industry needs an additional 4 million people to properly protect and defend today's organizations.
+Yet hiring employees with the necessary skills and retaining those employees is still a challenge.
+That is the reality even before considering potential budget cuts and layoffs.

 Learn more about cybersecurity staffing issues:

-Phishing is a never-ending challenge faced by organizations of all shapes and sizes -- no company nor employee is immune to attack.
-According to the "2021 Verizon Data Breach Investigations Report," 25% of all breaches involved a form of phishing or social engineering.
+Phishing isn't solely an AI issue.
+It's a never-ending challenge faced by organizations of all shapes and sizes, and no company nor employee is immune to attack.
+According to the 2023 DBIR, 18% of all breaches involved phishing.

-These attacks, which involve malicious actors tricking employees into revealing passwords, credit card numbers and other sensitive data, come in many forms, including email phishing, spear phishing, business email compromise, whaling, vishing and image-based phishing.
+These attacks, which involve malicious actors tricking employees into revealing passwords, credit card numbers and other sensitive data, come in many forms.
+Those forms include email phishing and the more sophisticated and targeted spear phishing, BEC, whaling, and vishing attacks.

 The following are some notable phishing attacks: